Skip to main content

 OAuth 2.0 Setup

 Whilst the traditional Username+Password+Security token is supported and requires no Salesforce setup other than the Managed Package, for enhanced security, an OAuth 2.0 connection option is offered which requires minimal Salesforce configuration.
-SQL-Sales OAuth 2.0 will intentionally not work without an additional user-created connected app, for the given Salesforce instance and SQL-Sales configuration installation/SQL Server.
-For maximum security each SQL-Sales config installation (on potentially multiple SQL Servers) connecting to the same Salesforce instance will need their own dedicated Custom Connected App setting up.
+SQL-Sales OAuth 2.0 will intentionally not work without an additional user-created external client app, for the given Salesforce instance and SQL-Sales configuration installation/SQL Server.
+For maximum security each SQL-Sales config installation (on potentially multiple SQL Servers) connecting to the same Salesforce instance will need their own dedicated Custom External Client App setting up.

 The setup process is documented here